Pascal0577/pscl/docs/extension-api.md

    - Don't depend on other extensions being loaded first
    - Use hook registration, not direct function calls

----

 ## Extension Installation

-Extensions can provide post-install hooks to set themselves up:
+To install an extension you need to simply move your `.sh` script to the `EXTENSION_DIR`.
+By default this is `extensions/`.
+Extensions can also provide post-install hooks to set themselves up:

 ```bash
 #!/bin/sh